LIAAD/Text2StoryPackage/docs/source/usage.rst

 Custom Annotators
 ^^^^^^^^^^^^^^^^^

-A custom annotator should follow the structure of an standard annotator, i.e., it should contains at least the load function.
-This method main's goal is to load the models used in its pipeline.
-For instance, consider the following implementation of a custom annotator that uses tei2go french model to extract time expressions, and spacy NER french model to extract participants.
+A custom annotator should follow the structure of a standard annotator, i.e., it should contain at least the load function.
+The main goal of this method is to load the models used in its pipeline.
+For instance, consider the following implementation of a custom annotator that uses tei2go French model to extract time expressions, and the spacy NER French model to extract participants.

 .. literalinclude:: custom_annotator.py
   :language: python

-To use your new annotator, first you need to add it to the text2story pipeline using the following code.
+To use your new annotator, first, you need to add it to the text2story pipeline using the following code.

 .. code-block:: python
     import text2story as t2s

     t2s.add_annotator("custom_annotator", ['fr'], ['participant', 'time'])

 Then, you can use the annotator like the native ones.
-See the code bellow.
+See the code below.

 .. code-block:: python
     import text2story as t2s